amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/05_Investment_Strategy/investing_strategy.26.md

 At first, it was impossible to send money through the internet without a trusted third party.
 If you wanted to send money, you had to use a bank.
 This is because banks are in control of a process called settlement.
 Settlement is the process that balances two separate ledgers.
 This maintains a stable monetary supply, so the economy doesn't blow up.

 However, this problem was solved by the invention of the cryptocurrency, Bitcoin.
-It is the first time we are enabled to do settlement without a third party.
+This invention was the first time we are enabled to undertake settlement without a third party.

 So, when we examine history, we can see a significant shift in how we organize when we discover a new way to record data.